 This study received ethical approval from Makerere University School of Public Health Higher Degrees Research and Ethics Committee (HDREC) ref; SPH 2021-128 and from the Ugandan National Council for Sciences and Technology (UNCST) ref; HS2112ES.
 Further administrative clearance was obtained from the management of all participating health facilities and administrative units where the study was conducted.
-Individual informed consent was obtained from all prospective respondents before
+Individual informed consent was obtained from all prospective respondents before interviews.

 Consent for publication